Surgeon Jobs Australia

 Surgeon Salary Overview

-Public hospital staff specialist salaries for surgeons reflect seniority, specialty, and on-call commitments.
-Most public hospital surgeons also maintain private practice rights, meaning their total income significantly exceeds their base salary.
-Regional positions frequently offer the most attractive total packages, combining enhanced public sector salaries with relatively low competition in the private market.
+Public hospital staff specialist salaries reflect seniority, specialty, and on-call load.
+Most public hospital surgeons also hold private practice rights, so their total income well exceeds the base salary figure.
+Regional positions often package the most attractively overall, combining above-award public salaries with relatively little private sector competition.

 For a detailed analysis of surgeon earnings, see our Surgeon Salary Guide.